 About the stories I tell on this website/blog

-This is difficult because I want to share true stories, but I do not want to embarrass or make any member of the body of Christ, or any church communicator who is doing the best they can, to feel badly by my use of something they did to show what not to do.
+This is difficult because I want to share true stories, but I do not want to embarrass or make any member of the body of Christ, or any church communicator who is doing the best they can, feel badly by my use of something they did to show what not to do.

 So here is what I try to do: